 August 15th – 22nd, 2020

-Interpretation course focusing on the Six Suites for Solo Cello by J. S. Bach
+Interpretation Course: Six Suites for Solo Cello by J S Bach and Workshop for Cello-Ensemble

 Master Classes Archive